A new flow solving the LYZ equation in K\"ahler geometry: Introduction

 We first introduce the related results in the elliptic case.
-When $n=2$, Jacob-Yau \cite{jy2017ma} solved the equation by translating it into the complex Monge-Amp\`{e}re equation solved by Yau \cite{ya1978cpam}.
-When $n\geq 3$, Collins-Jacob-Yau \cite{cjy2020cjm} solved the dHYM equation for the supercritical case by assuming the existence of a subsolution $\underline u$ which means $\chi_{\underline u}$ satisfies the inequality
+When $n=2$, Jacob-Yau \cite{jy2017ma} solved the equation by translating it into the complex Monge-Amp\`{e}re equation which was solved by Yau \cite{ya1978cpam}.
+When $n\geq 3$, Collins-Jacob-Yau \cite{cjy2020cjm} solved the {{LYZ}} equation for the supercritical case by assuming the existence of a subsolution $\underline u$ and an extra condition on $\ul u$.
+For convenience, for a smooth function $v$ on $M$ we define